 Our Strawberry season is just ending up Nord, here, in Minnesota.
-So before it’s too late, I’ve been taking advantage and using strawberries, a lot!
+So before it’s too late, I’ve been taking advantage and using strawberries, and making a lot of recipes!
 One is this Fresh Strawberry Compote.
-It’s just a simple, little sauce but it’s infused with fresh strawberry flavor.
+It’s just a simple, little sauce but it’s infused with big fresh strawberry flavor.

 If you have the best strawberries, you’re going to be in heaven, but even if you just have plain old grocery store strawberries I’m going to pull out a few tricks that will enhance their flavor.
 You are gonna love this drop-dead simple Strawberry Sauce!

 My Fresh Strawberry Compote couldn’t be simpler.
 Only two ingredients, strawberries, and sugar.
 It’s fresh and natural and absolutely delish.
 A compote is basically a strawberry sauce that’s been cooked down until the sauce is basically a syrup, so you do need sugar in this recipe.
 If you’re not into using basic sugar, just use mild honey so that the strawberries are the most prominent flavor or honey that complements the strawberries.
 Maybe orange blossom honey.

 I know there are some people that won’t be happy with just plain strawberry flavor, even if they’re great strawberries.
 Just read on and you’ll find some suggestions to zip up your compote.
 If you’d like to know more about Jams, Jellies, Conserves, and Compotes and see what the differences are, see this article by Serious Eats.